Inter IISER Sports Meet

-Inter IISER Sports Meet is the annual sports tournament of the 7 IISERs, NISER, IISc Bengalore and UM-DAE CEBS Mumbai.
+Inter IISER Sports Meet is the annual sports tournament of the 7 IISERs, NISER, Indian Institute of Science and UM-DAE CEBS Mumbai.
 It is organized in December.
 It is the Inter-collegiate meet where research institutes participate, having been held since 2012.
-Last year (2024), the event was held at IISER Pune and it is scheduled to be held at NISER Bhubaneswar in 2025.
+Last year (2025), the event was held at NISER Bhubaneswar.

 Sports and participating institutes

 Tournaments are held in 15 different sports, namely: